theRealKarlos/cloud-defender-game/README.md

 ### Deployment Strategy

 - **Environment Separation**: Development and production environments with proper isolation
-- **Dynamic Configuration**: Frontend API configuration is automatically updated during deployment to target the correct environment's API Gateway URL
+- **Runtime Configuration**: Frontend uses a runtime-loaded `config.json` file that is generated during deployment with environment-specific API URLs and feature flags
 - **Automated Rollback**: Lambda deployment includes automatic rollback on verification failure
 - **Targeted Cache Invalidation**: CloudFront invalidation only for HTML files, not all assets
 - **Health Checks**: Post-deployment verification for both frontend and backend using the `/health` endpoint